William Archer Amherst, 3rd Earl Amherst of Arracan1

 Last Edited=17 Feb 2011

-Lady Julia Cornwallis was born on 2 July 1844.1 She was the daughter of James Mann, 5th Earl Cornwallis and Julia Bacon.1 She was baptised on 23 July 1844 at Linton, Kent, England.1 She married William Archer Amherst, 3rd Earl Amherst of Arracan, son of William Pitt Amherst, 2nd Earl Amherst of Arracan and Gertrude Percy, on 27 August 1862 at Linton, Kent, England.1 She died on 1 September 1883 at age 39, without issue.1 She was buried on 7 September 1883 at Linton, Kent, England.1 Her will was probated on 23 February 1884, at over £31,000.1
+Lady Julia Cornwallis was born on 2 July 1844.1 She was the daughter of James Mann, 5th Earl Cornwallis and Julia Bacon.1 She was baptised on 23 July 1844 at Linton, Kent, EnglandG.1 She married William Archer Amherst, 3rd Earl Amherst of Arracan, son of William Pitt Amherst, 2nd Earl Amherst of Arracan and Gertrude Percy, on 27 August 1862 at Linton, Kent, EnglandG.1 She died on 1 September 1883 at age 39, without issue.1 She was buried on 7 September 1883 at Linton, Kent, EnglandG.1 Her will was proven (by probate) on 23 February 1884, at over £31,000.1

-She was given the name of Julia Mann at birth.1 On 22 October 1844 her name was legally changed to Julia Cornwallis by royal licence.1 From 27 August 1862, her married name became Amherst.1 As a result of her marriage, Lady Julia Cornwallis was styled as Viscountess Holmesdale on 27 August 1862.1 Her last will was dated 17 February 1866.
+She was given the name of Julia Mann at birth.1 On 22 October 1844 her name was legally changed to Julia Cornwallis by royal licence.1 From 27 August 1862, her married name became Amherst.1 After her marriage, Lady Julia Cornwallis was styled as Viscountess Holmesdale on 27 August 1862.1 Her last will was dated 17 February 1866.

 Citations